Are you looking to buy an apartment in the Big Apple? If so, read on to learn the Top Ten Tips for buying an apartment in New York City.

 Speaking of different properties, keep in mind that apartments in New York City are not all made the same.
 Some are condos and others are co-ops.

-Condos are the more “traditional” apartment complex.
+Condos are the more “traditional” apartment complexes.
 These are the buildings that are stocked with standard amenities like a gym, pool, spa, and some sort of building security.
 In New York, most condos also offer luxurious amenities like a cafe, concierge and chauffeur services, music rooms, and even bowling alleys!

 There’s no telling what your future home may have to offer in a condo.
 In co-ops, though, things are a little different.

 Co-ops tend to have fewer amenities and smaller square footage per apartment.
-However, they come at a lower price point, and, they’re managed in a very unique manner.
+However, they come at a lower price point and they’re managed in a very unique manner.
 When you purchase a co-op apartment, you own a share of the building and join the board of residents.
 This means you get more of a say in building decisions and operations than you would at a condo.

 4. Know Your Boroughs and Neighborhoods